cyberbotics/competition-template/README.md

 <span id="description">

-Write here a short description of your benchmark.
+Write here a short description of your competition.

 </span>